mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/05/19/Day-120/">May 19, 2017</a></small></div>
-<p><strong>The Trump-Russia probe now includes a possible cover-up</strong>.
+<p><strong>The Trump-<a href="/trump-russia-investigation/">Russia probe</a> now includes a possible cover-up</strong>.
 Former FBI Director Robert Mueller, "has been given the authority to investigate the possibility of a cover-up," though that "does not mean that is part of the investigation" currently. (<a href="http://www.mcclatchydc.com/news/politics-government/congress/article151565947.html">McClatchy</a>)</p>